 Clicking any of the device counts takes you to a filtered list of devices with or without screen lock enabled.

-Apple's devices with Touch ID and newer Android devices like Google Nexus and Samsung Galaxy include fingerprint scanners that can be used to unlock the device.
-See how many devices in your organization have Touch ID or fingerprint authentication enabled in the Fingerprint count.
-You can require fingerprint verification for Duo Mobile login approvals with the Fingerprint Policy Setting.
+Apple's devices with Touch ID and Face ID and newer Android devices with fingerprint scanners can be used to unlock the device.
+See how many devices in your organization have Touch ID, Face ID, or fingerprint authentication enabled in the Mobile Device Biometrics count.
+You can require biometric verification for Duo Mobile login approvals with the Mobile Device Biometrics Setting.

-Clicking any of the device counts takes you to a filtered list of devices with and without fingerprint verification enabled.
+Clicking any of the device counts takes you to a filtered list of devices with and without biometric verification enabled.

 Android devices typically do not ship with full-disk encryption.
 A password or PIN must be entered at boot to decrypt and access the data when a device’s disk is encrypted.
 The Disk Encryption count shows how many Android devices have full-disk encryption.
 Restrict Duo authentication to only devices with encryption enabled with the Disk Encryption Policy Setting.